ejmurra/divdes/README.md

 * Gulp (`npm install -g gulp`)

 ## Build
+`npm install` to grab dependencies.
 Use `gulp dev` to watch files in src and scripts for changes.
 Run `node bin/resizeBG` to convert the background images.
 Run `node bin/resizeImages` to convert the caricatures.
 Serve project root from webserver.